How To Use Desiccants?

 Desiccants are most effective when used within a sealed moisture barrier package or in a rigid, sealed container.
-A controlled environment is essential to allow for the optimal absorption of any trapped water vapours inside the packaging.
+A controlled environment is essential for optimal absorption of trapped water vapours inside the packaging.
 If a large amount of new moisture from the outer environment starts getting inside the container or packaging, desiccants as moisture control products will not ensure the best results.
 Optimum humidity control should use a humidity indicator card in conjunction with desiccants.
 The humidity indicator card placed inside the packaging helps the user to monitor the humidity levels.
 Once there is a colour change, it is an indication to replace the desiccant.
 There are a wide variety of products that helps with moisture control; therefore, it is crucial to pick the right desiccant.

-Different Desiccant for Different Conditions
+Different Desiccants for Different Conditions

 The quantity and type of desiccants required will depend on the volume of the sealed container.
-The packaging material used is also a factor to decide on the type of desiccants that will be most effective.
-Apart from choosing these considerations, the most critical component is the quantity of moisture that requires absorptions and the rate of the absorption process in the packaging.
+The packaging material used is also a factor in deciding the type of desiccants that will be most effective.
+Apart from choosing these considerations, the most critical component is the quantity of moisture that requires absorption and the rate of the absorption process in the packaging.
 Overall storage and shipping conditions impact the results and the humidity and temperature requirements of the product.
 Generally, the type of desiccant can significantly impact its absorption rate capacity and cost.
 Activated Clay has a lower absorption, offering 28% by weight absorption capacity.
 On the other hand, Silica Gel is a moderate desiccant with a medium absorption capacity by weight at 38%.
 Molecular Sieve Fast is an active desiccant offering the highest absorption rate capacity by weight at 20%.

 There are various desiccant products in the market, including Activated Carbon, Silica Gel, Molecular Sieve, and calcium sulfate.
 All of them are effective for different places and different purposes.
 However, the trick is knowing which desiccant is the right kind for use in each scenario.
 For example, salt is a conventional desiccant; however, it can lead to corrosion issues when contacted in metal objects.
 Therefore salt is not recommended for use together with metal objects.